 Prior to the enactment of the Tax Cuts and Jobs Act in December 2017, Section 162(m) of the Internal Revenue Code generally limited the deductibility for federal income tax purposes of compensation in any year paid to the CEO and the other NEOs (other than the Chief Financial Officer) (the "covered employees") to the extent such compensation exceeded \$1 million.
 "Performance-based" compensation, as defined under Section 162(m) of the Internal Revenue Code, was exempt from such deduction limitation if specified requirements set forth in the Internal Revenue Code and applicable Treasury regulations were met.
-The Regeneron Pharmaceuticals, Inc. Cash Incentive Bonus Plan and the Amended and Restated Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan, each adopted prior to the enactment of the Tax Cuts and Jobs Act, allow (but do not require) awards thereunder to be subject to the attainment of performance goals in order to qualify for this performance-based compensation exception.
+The Regeneron Pharmaceuticals, Inc. Cash Incentive Bonus Plan and the Amended and Restated Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan, each adopted prior to the enactment of the Tax Cuts and Jobs Act, allow (but do not require) awards thereunder to be subject to the attainment of performance goals in order to gualify for this performance-based compensation exception.
 Under the Tax Cuts and Jobs Act, which became effective for us commencing with our 2018 fiscal year, the exception under Section 162(m) for performance-based compensation is no longer generally available, subject to transition relief for certain grandfathered arrangements in effect as of November 2, 2017.
-Further, the definition of covered employees subject to the deduction limitation of Section 162(m), the NEO will remain a covered employee so long as he or she receives compensation from us.
-Despite the elimination of the performance-based compensation exception, in 2018 we used the Cash Incentive Bonus Plan for annual cash incentives of the NEOs because we believe it furthers our compensation philosophy and objectives regardless of tax treatment.
+Further, the definition of covered employees has been expanded to include our CFO.
+In addition, once one of our NEOs is considered a covered employee subject to the deduction limitation of Section 162(m), the NEO will remain a covered employee so long as he or she receives compensation from us.
+Despite the elimination of the performancebased compensation exception, in 2018 we used the Cash Incentive Bonus Plan for annual cash incentives of the NEOs because we believe it furthers our compensation philosophy and objectives regardless of tax treatment.
 However, the Compensation Committee will continue to review the full impact of the Tax Cuts and Jobs Act's changes to Section 162(m) on the Company, our compensation programs, and executive compensation trends generally as it makes compensation-related assessments and decisions in the future.